 Authentic Long Jing tea (otherwise known as Dragonwell) must be grown in Zhejiang province.
 If it is grown anywhere else then it is considered a fake (much like champagne).
 Every year we taste many samples of Long Jing to find our batch for the year.
 For the past couple of years, we have selected a tea from outside the West Lake area because we feel that it has a much higher quality compared with the West Lake tea.

 Qing Ming is a traditional day for paying respects to ancestors and clearing their graves.
 It is a public holiday in China (and Taiwan) and falls on the first day of the fifth solar term which equates to fifteen days after the Spring Equinox which is usually the first week of April.
 Any tea picked before this date is very early Spring picked and is called Pre Qing Ming.

-We are sure that you will love our 2016 batch of Imperial Green (Long Jing).
 Please note that you may find white yellow fur on the tea and little balls of fur in the tea.
 This is NOT mold but is tea fur showing that the tea is a very early spring tea - it demonstrates the quality of this Long Jing.

 Learn everything that you need to know about Long Jing: